-Infinitive: to work
+Infinitive: to walk

-Present Indefinite: he works [wa:ks],
+Present Indefinite: he walks [wo:ks].

 1. It's the Drama Club tonight, but not everyone has arrived yet.
-Complete the dialogue using present tense forms of be.
+Complete the dialogue using present tense forms of 'be'.
 Some forms are positive and some negative, some are full forms and some short forms.